FredrikBixo/Minimalistic-TableView/README.md

 # License

-Kingfisher is released under the MIT license.
+MinimalisticTableView is released under the MIT license.
 See LICENSE for details.